lvisser-code/asm80/README.md

-# asm80
+## Assembler for Intel 8080 &amp; 8085 microprocessors
-Assembler for 8080 &amp; 8085 microprocessors
+This is a two pass assembler, using the first pass to loop up Opcodes, decode operands, and locate labels.
+The second pass uses the labels to resolve address references.
+The final step is .hex file creation.
+This assembler does not support macros or relocatable code.